AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-manage-using-azure-automation.md

-<properties
+---
-    pageTitle="Manage VMs using Azure Automation | Azure" description="Learn about how the Azure Automation service can be used to manage Azure virtual machines at scale." services="virtual-machines-windows, automation"
+title: Manage VMs using Azure Automation | Azure
+description: Learn about how the Azure Automation service can be used to manage Azure virtual machines at scale.
-    documentationcenter=""
-    author="jodoglevy"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="ce49f83a-f409-42ee-af74-a8ea2caa9ae8"
-    ms.service="virtual-machines-windows"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="04/19/2016"
-    wacn.date=""
-    ms.author="timlt" />
+services: virtual-machines-windows, automation
+documentationcenter: ''
+author: jodoglevy
+manager: timlt
+editor: ''

+ms.assetid: ce49f83a-f409-42ee-af74-a8ea2caa9ae8
+ms.service: virtual-machines-windows
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 04/19/2016
+wacn.date: ''
+ms.author: timlt
+---

 # Managing Azure Virtual Machines using Azure Automation
 This guide introduces you to the Azure Automation service and how it can be used to simplify managing your Azure virtual machines.

 ## What is Azure Automation?
-[Azure Automation](/home/features/automation/) is an Azure service for simplifying cloud management through process automation.
+[Azure Automation](https://www.azure.cn/home/features/automation/) is an Azure service for simplifying cloud management through process automation.
 By using Azure Automation, long-running, manual, error-prone, and frequently repeated tasks can be automated to increase reliability, efficiency, and time-to-value for your organization.

 Azure Automation provides a highly reliable and highly available workflow execution engine that scales to meet your needs as your organization grows.
 In Azure Automation, processes can be kicked off manually, by third-party systems, or at scheduled intervals so that tasks happen exactly when needed.